St. Julian's, Malta

 Saint Julian's (San Ġiljan) is a town in the Eastern Region of Malta.
-As of 2020, its registered number of inhabitants stands at 13,792.
 It is situated along the coast, north of the country's capital, Valletta.
 It is known for tourism-oriented businesses, such as hotels, restaurants and nightclubs which are centred mainly in an area known as Paceville.
+The population of St. Julian's was 14,709 in July 2024.
+This included 8.078 males and 6,631 females; 6,295 Maltese nationals and 8,614 foreign nationals.

 Etymology, feast and traditions

 The town is named after its patron saint; Saint Julian the Hospitaller whereby he is the patron saint of hunters.
 Before the reform of the Calendar of Saints, the memorial to St Julian was on 27 January.
 Nowadays, it is celebrated on 12 February, although in Malta an additional feast, in the spirit of the many summer feasts around the island, is celebrated on the last Sunday of August.

 A very particular competition connected with the town's feast is known as ġostra.
 This traditional competitive feat involves participants climbing and running as far as possible along a sloping greased pole which is suspended above the sea.
 The winner is the person to grab one of three flags dangling from the end of the pole, each flag representing a certain prize.

 Another tradition connected with the feast of this locality is Musketterija.
 Starting in 1982, this tradition sees Hunters firing blank cartridges filled with black powder from the roof of the parish church as the statue of the patron saint is brought out of the church.
 Many say this tradition is in line with the history of the locality which used to be hunting grounds for the Knights of Malta.